How to Fix the H.264 Gamma Brightness Bug in Quicktime FOREVER

 So I had to resume my research, and I soon realized that Japan is still producing truly awesome people.

-What finally saved me was a newer plugin by a Japanese guy named Takashi Mochizuki.
+What finally saved me was a newer plugin by a Japanese genius named Takashi Mochizuki.
 This plugin is still based on the award-winning x264 project, but it has over ten times as many fine controls on its settings page than the other x264 plugin.
-This incredible beast is called x264Encoder, and it’s available on Takashi’s site, completely free.
+Most importantly, it corrects the problem!
+This incredible beast is called x264Encoder, and it’s available on: http://www003.upp.so-net.ne.jp/mycometg3/ Update: His site has disappeared.
+New download link below.

 x264Encoder Quick Install